-Customer experience (CX) is the complete perception customers have of your brand.
+The customer experience (CX) is a customer’s complete perception of your brand.
 It’s a sum of all their interactions with your company across all platforms, online and offline.

 In the sea of businesses with similar features and pricing plans, customer experience is becoming a key brand differentiator.
 The brand that treats its customer best, and delights them at every turn, wins.

 Everything from your website, marketing assets, and emails to your product experience and customer service counts.
 In this guide, we dive deep into what it takes to overtake your competitors with exceptional customer service and examples of companies doing it.